 How to Choose

-- You're price-sensitive and new to trucking.
-BOC-3 Process Agents at $50 flat is a legitimate budget option.
+BOC-3 Process Agents at $50 flat is a legitimate budget option - no annual renewal trap.

-- Avoid: the sub-$30 providers unless you've personally verified they maintain a real process-agent presence in every state.
+Sub-$30 providers, unless you've verified real process-agent presence in every state.
 Missed legal service is an expensive failure mode.

-Bottom line: Pay once, file once, and get your MC authority activated on the first pass.
-Start your BOC-3 with FastBOC3 — $75 flat, lifetime coverage, same-day FMCSA submission.
+Pay once, file once, and get your MC authority activated on the first pass.